-In the heart of October 1934, a quaint Australian town, Albury, was stirred from its slumber by an unexpected visitor.
+In the heart of October 1934, the quaint Australian town of Albury was stirred from its slumber by an unexpected visitor.
 It wasn't just any plane buzzing overhead; it was a KLM DC-2, and its presence sent shivers through the town's residents.

-This aircraft, part of the historic MacRobertson Air Race, had traversed three continents, from England to the Australian outback, a staggering 18,000 kilometres.
-However, the finish line was tantalizingly close, just 200 kilometres away, and the race was about to take an exhilarating twist.
+This aircraft, part of the historic MacRobertson Air Race, had traversed three continents, from England to the Australian outback, a staggering 18,000 kilometers.
+However, the finish line was tantalizingly close, just 200 kilometers away, and the race was about to take an exhilarating twist.

 The Birth of the MacRobertson Air Race